 - Budget reviews that reflect the finalized design

-When the scope is clearly defined early, the renovation budget becomes far more predictable, and the risk of cost surprises is avoided.
+When the scope is clearly defined early and the drawings are comprehensive and clear, the renovation budget becomes far more predictable, and the risk of cost surprises is avoided.

 High-end renovations often rely on specialty materials and custom-built elements that cannot be sourced immediately.
 Many homeowners are surprised to learn that some products must be ordered months before they are installed.